 Unlike hemp seed oil, CBD oil contains high levels of CBD.
 CBD, or cannabidiol, is an all-natural and non-intoxicating cannabinoid that promotes balance by supporting the body’s endocannabinoid system, a signaling network that regulates many of the body’s functions, including appetite and metabolism, sleep, mood, and immune response.
 Over the years, CBD has become a highly sought-after cannabinoid because of its natural wellness effects.

 CBD oil is made through a specialized solvent-free extraction process that pulls the CBD oil from the hemp plant using supercritical CO2, an extraction method popular in the food industry and listed as GRAS or “generally regarded as safe”.

 Supercritical CO2 extraction creates incredibly pure and healthy CBD oil.
-This CBD oil concentrate can then be used as a daily supplement on its own or infused into products like tinctures and liquids, capsules, topicals, vape oil, hair and skin care products, and more.
+This CBD oil concentrate can then be used daily on its own or infused into products like tinctures and liquids, capsules, topicals, vape oil, hair and skin care products, and more.
 CBD concentrate can also be purified through a proprietary filtration process that removes all excess plant material and compounds other than CBD to make a highly-concentrated powder called CBD isolate.

 Regardless of how you choose to take CBD oil, products like these allow you to tap into CBD’s balancing properties and boost your quality of life.

 Hemp Oil vs CBD Oil vs Hemp Seed Oil